-During the surveying periodthe following types of signals were observed along the DAS array: Road traffic, detonations from avalanche triggering, the DAS array recorded distinct seismic signals originating from road traffic, avalanche-triggering explosions, and snow avalanches (both natural and artificially triggeredsnow avalanches, and background noise.), characterized by differences in spatial patterns, amplitude distributions, and frequency content.
+During the surveying period, the DAS array recorded distinct seismic signals originating from road traffic, avalanche-triggering explosions, and snow avalanches (both natural and artificially triggered), characterized by differences in spatial patterns, amplitude distributions, and frequency content.
 Avalanche signals are particularly dominant in the 20 - 50 Hz range and localized amplification of traffic signals is observed near the bridge and cattle grids.

-This section provides a comparison between these signal types, followed by an in-depth analysis of selected avalanche events.
+This section provides a comparison between these signal types, followed by an in-depth analysis of selected avalanches.

-The avalanche events avalanches.
 The avalanches were identified in the DAS data using the avalanche catalog from Varsom Regobs (Varsom Regobs).
-This catalog is based on observations from webcams, an the infrasound system in the valley and reports from human observers, including personnel from the state road authority responsible for avalanche risk assessments.
+This catalog is based on observations from webcams, the infrasound system in the valley and reports from human observers, including personnel from the state road authority responsible for avalanche risk assessments.